 Secretary

-Responsible for producing accurate minutes of Stakeholder, Board of Officers and Administrative Committee meetings and for submitting the minutes for public posting no later than seven (7) days after the meeting at which they are approved but not more than forty-five (45) days after the meeting at which the minutes were taken.
+Responsible for producing accurate minutes of Board of Officers and Administrative Committee meetings and for submitting the minutes for public posting no later than seven (7) days after the meeting at which they are approved but not more than forty-five (45) days after the meeting at which the minutes were taken.

 Maintains all public records of the VNC

 Receives and logs all submissions and correspondence to the VNC and refers them to the appropriate Officer or Committee within seven (7) days

+Keeps the roster on the EmpowerLA web site current

+JM NOTE: This requires the sec to have access to the site with read/Write permissions.
+This is not possible, it is a function of EmpowerLA.
+I think what you want is a VNC roster that is maintained by the sec and reflects the status of the Empower information.

+Maintains and publicizes the Board of Officers' attendance records

 Treasurer